 Never feed wildlife or bait animals for closer observation or photography.
 While staying in an overnight rental cabin be cautious if you find wild animals in the garbage.
 When eating, wildlife can become very aggressive.
 Please contact the rental office to report any animal activity.
 Keep all trash in animal proof containers.
 If not animal proof container is present, keep your trash inside the rental cabin and have your rental company stop by to remove it.

-If wild animals aren’t your thing, there are some up close and personal encounters you can experience in the Smokies:
+If wild animals aren’t your thing, there are some up close and personal encounters you can experience this fall in the Smokies: